Keep Calm and Build a Meditation App like Headspace

 In fact, the price depends on the developers' rate and the time these experts spend on building calm meditation apps.

 Number of hours

-The initial stage which includes market research, making out technical requirement, and signing the contract
+The initial stage includes market research, making out technical requirements, and signing the contract

 Meditation app development